 Since pharmacy facilities and services provide the learning environment where residents are trained, it is important that they train in exemplary environments.
-After completion of a residency program, residents should strive to provide exemplary pharmacy services that improve patient outcomes.
+After completion of a residency program, residents should strive to provide exemplary pharmacy services that improve patient care outcomes.
 The pharmacy department's role in providing effective leadership, quality improvement efforts, appropriate organization, staffing, and collaboration with others to provide safe and effective medication-use systems are reviewed in this section.
-This section sets the expectation that sites should continue to improve and advance all facets of clinical and operational pharmacy services and should motivate the profession to continually improve patient care outcomes.
+This section sets the expectation that sites should continue to improve and advance pharmacy services and should motivate the profession to continually improve patient care outcomes.